aviaryan/awesome-no-login-web-apps/README.md

 * [Telegraph](http://telegra.ph/) - Minimalist publishing tool that supports richly formatted text.
 * [DiffNow](https://www.diffnow.com/) - Advanced, online and free File Difference checking, with options like Upload file, compare files by their links or Text Input.
 * [Write.as](https://write.as/) - Cross-platform writing and publishing tool that supports Markdown and editing / deleting past posts.
+* [Emojify](https://matthewmiller.dev/experiments/emojify/) - A tool to spice up text, lyrics, or poems by adding emojis.

 <a name="utilities"></a>